neurobioinfo/segpy/docs/segpy_local.md

-# Segpy via slurm
+# Segpy on workstation
 `segpy.pip` is a sheild designed for executing the segpy analysis on Linux workstation or HPC system utilizing the Slurm scheduler.
-Below, we illustrate the code to submit jobs for (steps 0 to 3) of the pipeline on an HPC system utilizing the Slurm scheduler.
-This pipeline has been employed on [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga), an HPC system utilizing the Slurm system.
+Below, we illustrate the code to submit jobs for (steps 0 to 3) of the pipeline on Linux workstation.

 ## Contents
 - [Step 0: Setup](#step-0-setup)